NewVantaSoft Agent Service: managed AI agents for your business

 The 50% Tax You're Paying on Every Knowledge Worker

-Your best people are spending half their day on research, summarization, and prep work—not the strategic thinking you hired them for.
-New AI systems are compressing weeks of expert work into minutes, and the early movers are banking the difference.
+Your best people spend half their day on research, summarization, and prep work rather than the strategic thinking you hired them for.
+New AI systems compress weeks of expert work into minutes, and the early movers are banking the difference.

 VantaSoft Team